gmlc-dispatches/dispatches/docs/models/fossil/integrated_ultra_supercritical_powerplant.rst

 Notable Constraints
 -------------------

-1) The net power is given by the addition of the power produced by the storage system to the power produced by the plant as shown in the following equation:
+1) The net power is given by the sum of the power produced by the storage system and the plant as shown in the following equation:

 .. math:: NetPower = PlantPowerOut + ST.mechanical_-work